sivareddyit/qubership-envgene/docs/dev/new_debug_approach.md

     ```

-1. Create copies of files from envgene repo in instance repo using hard links `ln -f <path_to_file_in_envene> <path_to_instance>/devtest/`
+1. Create copies of files from envgene repository in instance repository using hard links `ln -f <path_to_file_in_envene> <path_to_instance>/devtest/`
-By using hardlinks changes you make will be reflected in both envgene and instance repo files.
+By using hardlinks changes you make will be reflected in both envgene and instance repository files.
 1. Create debug.sh file with code that you need(use example below as base)

     ```bash